 Note: coursework taken at another institution will not be considered in determining eligibility for an internship in an ITU program.

-- Change of internship provider –ITU recognizes that unforeseen circumstances may require the change of an internship provider.
-To allow completion of INT 593, students will be allowed to change their internship provider once per trimester.
+- Change of internship provider –ITU recognizes that unforeseen circumstances (laid off, reduction of staff, relocating, etc.) may require the change of an internship provider.
+Finding a better opportunity is not considered an unforeseen circumstance.
+Please email a termination letter to email@example.com.
+To allow completion of INT 593, students will be allowed to change their internship provider once per trimester if criteria is met.
 However, after a second internship request has been submitted in the same trimester, no further changes will be permitted.
-All Change of Internship Provider Request must be dated at least 1 week out from the date of request and must have prior approval before ending the current internship.
+All Change of Internship Provider Requests must be dated at least 1 week before starte date of new internship and must have prior approval before starting.

 A student may not request a change of internship authorization level (i.e. part-time to full-time/full-time to part-time) during the trimester in progress unless the request is the result of an adjustment of eligibility based on GPA and is submitted completely on or before the add/drop deadline.

 Students may not change an internship provider after Friday (5:00pm) of the eighth week of the trimester.